 Ancient Romans loved strawberries and found them a superior medicinal fruit.
 Strawberries contain a lot of Vitamin C, among other nutrients.
 Plus a good amount of fiber.

 Now I have strawberries, too, but they’re planted in 2 big pots near the kitchen door for the little ones to pluck as they walk by, and I never get enough at one time to do much with.
+But I have a neighbor with a big patch and that’s where I get enough strawberries from to make pies.

 After sitting in the refrigerator several hours, I was able to slice the pie into nice wedge shaped pieces.